FainikApple/Testing_class_project/README.md

 # Testing_class_project
-Basic programm.
+Basic program.
 Self-running.
 Prints out the winner.
-You can change the value of age and power directly IN the programm.
+You can change the value of age and power directly IN the program.